uio-bmi/machine_learning_in_comp_bio_exercises/transcription_factor_binding_prediction_exercise.md

 In this exercise, we will use a few Python scripts to train and assess the performance of machine learning models that predict if a DNA sequence contains a transcription factor binding site.

 Transcription factors (TFs) are proteins that bind to DNA and influence gene regulation.
-Predicting if they will bind or not could helps understand the biology better and allow us to preding binding for new DNA sequences which were not experimentally analyzed.
+Predicting if they will bind or not could help us understand the biology better and allow us to preding binding for new DNA sequences which were not experimentally analyzed.

 ## Get the data

-We will use three different datasets for three different transcription factors (USF1, USF2 and YY1).
+We will use three different datasets for three transcription factors (USF1, USF2 and YY1).
 For each transcription factor, the data includes train.fa and test.fa files.
 They consist of sequences and a label for each sequence
 (1 - TF will bind to the sequence, 0 - it will not bind).